Research Software – March 2020 Newsletter

-- Active developers of software for academic research (regardless of job title)
+- Active developers of research software (regardless of job title)

 - Computational researchers

 - Doctorate Students and those studying to develop research software

 - Researchers with an interest in software development

 You will have the opportunity to:

 - Join and build the Canadian community of research software developers;

 - Discover new solutions to common research software development problems; and

 - Learn, collaborate, and contribute new solutions to common issues affecting software development for research.

 We are looking for speakers for both our lightning talk and full sessions.
 There will also be opportunities to submit a poster for the poster competition.